 Comparison reveals common mechanisms and principles

 Since the burgeoning of studying networks in various disciplines, efforts have been made on explaining some of the striking similarity in terms of organization of underlying networks in biological and other complex systems.
 An early example is the emergence of the scale-free degree distribution in a protein-protein interactions network.
-The pattern of organization could be explained by the duplication divergence model [11], which is essentially the same as the preferential attachment model proposed originally to explain the same pattern in many other networks [12].
+The pattern of organization could be explained by the duplication divergence model [11], which is essentially the same as the preferential attachment model proposed originally to explain the same pattern in many other networks [12][[RK: What is your target audience? >90% of ‘real’ biologists will have no idea what any of this last sentence means!]].
 More recently, it has been shown that components in both bacterial genomes as well as large-scale computer software projects form multilayered dependency networks (enzyme A is used to decompose the output metabolites of enzyme B; the installation of package A depends on the installation of package B) leading to the same power-law components-usage frequency distribution [13].
 In general, the existence of such universal mechanisms is rather rare.
 Nevertheless, comparisons with commonplace networks do provide intuitions for biologists.
 For instance, many biological networks possess an intrinsic direction of information flow, such as signaling networks where information propagates from G-Protein coupled receptors to transcription factors [14], forming a hierarchical network organization.
 The hierarchical organization in biological networks resemble certain the chain of command in human society, like in military context and corporate hierarchy [15].
 For instance, more influential transcription factors (regulators whose expression are more highly correlated with the expression of target genes) tend to be better connected and higher in the hierarchy [16].
 Moreover, the cooperative regulatory factors in a transcriptional regulatory network tend to be in the middle layer [17].
 This situation is well studied in management science, where in certain corporate settings middle managers interact the most with peers to manage subordinates below them [18].
 Such observations reflect a democratic hierarchy as opposite to a conventional autocratic organization [19].

+[[This paragraph seems to be written as a bunch of examples written together - sometimes seems more like a laundry list. - ANS]]

+[[RK: I don’t mind the laundry list too much, but you might as well be explicit and break it up with bullets or sub-subsections.
+Having said that the only two mechanisms/principles in this para are ‘scale-free’ ‘and ‘hierarchy’.
+I realise you discuss the latter in more detail in the 2 paras below, but are there any more general principles?
+I would have thought that redundancy/modularity are equally ‘principally’ to hierarchy.]]

 [[DW: display for comparison of network topo. types vs. different disciplines]]